lucashueda/reproducible_research/README.md

 <code> python3 -m pip install -r requeriments.txt </code>

-Then you should be able to open jupyter and run the notebook.
+Then you should be able to open jupyter and run the notebook /deliver/Reproducible_paper.ipynb.

 ## Windows